Microsoft Five Forces Analysis & Recommendations (Porter Model)

 Threat of New Entrants or New Entry (Moderate Force)

 In this aspect of the Five Forces analysis, the focus is on the influence of new entrants on the information technology industry environment.
-The intensities of external factors that lead to the moderate force of the threat of new entry against Microsoft are as follows:
+The external factors that lead to the moderate force of the threat of new entry against Microsoft are as follows:

-• High cost of brand development (weak force)
+• High cost of IT and consumer electronics brand development (weak force)

 • Moderate cost of doing business (moderate force)

-• Moderate switching costs (moderate force)
+• Customers’ moderate switching costs (moderate force)

-The high cost of developing the brand of a technology business weakens the effects of new entrants on companies, like Microsoft Corporation.
+The high cost of developing the brand of a technology business weakens the effects of new entrants on Microsoft.
 However, the moderate cost of developing such a business presents considerable chance for new entrants to find success in competing in the computer hardware and software market.
 The moderate switching costs also partly contribute to the potential success of new entrants in competing with Microsoft.
 These external factors moderately contribute to the competitive concerns of the company.
 Overall, such a condition corresponds to the moderate force of the threat of new entry against Microsoft.
 This aspect of the Five Forces analysis shows that new entry is a significant issue affecting Microsoft’s industry environment.

 References